Cheaha State Park PreK-12 Field Trip and Outreach Curriculum

 -The Native American lifestyle, which was closely connected to nature, led to a respect for the environment.

--After meeting the basic needs for survival, Native Americans could enjoy the luxuries such as recreation, adornment, and entertainment.
+-After meeting the basic needs for survival, Native Americans enjoyed recreation, adornment, and entertainment.

 Key Terms: hunter/gatherer, edible, artifact, technology, primitive, prehistoric, sustainable, bluff/rock shelter, debris hut, village, roundhouse, atlatl, migrate, Bering Strait

-Windows to Nature: Enhancing Observation Skills and Nature Connections through the Art of Fairy Houses (+ $2 per student)
+Windows to Nature: Enhancing Observation Skills through the Art of Fairy Houses

 1st Grade – Adult